blue-mood/blue-mood-gedit/README.md

 ## Motivation

-I like the aforementioned theme very much, and started wishing I could get something smiliar in xed, my editor of choice for the simple tasks.
+I like the aforementioned theme very much, and started wishing I could get something similar in xed, my editor of choice for the simple tasks.
 One day I stumbled upon the [Dracula theme for gedit](https://github.com/dracula/gedit), and realised I could make such a theme myself.
 The result is the present repository.

 ## Notes